merteldem1r/AlgoStruct/README.md

 Structures in C++ are user defined data types which are used to store group of items of non-similar data types.

-- Understanging the concept of Structure in C++
+- Understanging the concept of Structure in C++ / Manipulating members of the structures
 - Creating struct objects in Stack and heap.
-- Manipulating members of the structure.

   Code: [structures.cpp](Essential-Concepts/Structures/structures.cpp)